Yu Si-eun

 Yu Si-eun (born 1998) is a South Korean model.
 She was runner up for Miss Korea in 2022, and gained further attention through her appearance in the series Single's Inferno Season 3 (2023–2024) when she was 27.
 She started the show with 73,000 Instagram followers, highest of any cast member.
+She and her fellow Miss Korea competitors were later widely credited with bringing glamour and narrative drive to the Single's Inferno programs.

 Yu and the rest of the Single's Inferno 3 cast modeled for Dazed as the show was airing, and she reunited with fellow participant Choi Hye-seon to model for Alice + Olivia after the show's finale.
 She was later seen with several castmates at the 2024 Korean Basketball League All-Star Game.

+Yu revealed she was in a relationship with a Single's Inferno 3 castmate in 2026, three years after their season.
+She later returned to the Miss Korea pageant as a judge.